PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-10 00:44:14
+Last updated: 2024-04-10 00:45:22
-Random Quote: Why didn't you say this to me when I was alive? - Hannah Baker
+Random Quote: You have courage.
+Not battle courage perhaps but...
+I don't know... a kind of woman's courage.  -  Brienne of Tarth